amichaelsen/data-science-interview-prep/practice/probability.md

 This is a binomial distribution $X\sim Binom(p_A,6)$ so the probability that the series goes to a seventh game is $P(X=3)={6 \choose 3} p_A^3 (1-p_A)^3$.

 ### Say you draw a circle and choose two chords at random.
 What is the probability that those chords will intersect?

-TODO
+Any collection of 4 points, A, B, C, and D, is equally likely to be selected, and given those points the three chord arrangements, AB/CD, AC/BD, and AD/CB, are also equally likely.
+Only the configuration will result in crossing chords, so there is a 1/3 chance of the random chords intersecting.

 ### There are 50 cards of 5 different colors.
 Each color has cards numbered between 1 to 10.
 You pick 2 cards at random.
 What is the probability that they are not of same color and also not of same number?

 There are $50*49$ possible pairs of cards.
 Fixing the first card of a pair, there are 9 remaining cards of the same color, and 4 remaining cards of the same value among the 49 cards remaining.
 So there are $49-9-4=36$ cards that would give a pair satisfying the conditions.
 The probability is then $36/49$.

 ### What is the expected number of rolls needed to see all 6 sides of a fair die?
 TODO

+**Attempt 1**

+Could model the probability of not all 6 for each roll and sum.
+(Caution: be careful of double counting)

+Given $n\geq 6$ rolls, the odds that all 6 faces are seen is the complement of the odds that not all faces are seen.
+Need some expression for this that we can sum over.

 ### Three friends in Seattle each told you it’s rainy, and each person has a 1/3 probability of lying.
 What is the probability that Seattle is rainy?
 Assume the probability of rain on any given day in Seattle is 0.25.